-Anyway, for out on campus art bombing we planned to create mini canvases to hide around campus for other students to find--like Andy's and several other students worked with Inga to yarn bomb trees on campus.
-It looked amazing and it was a lot of fun to participate in.
-After Inga & Andy left, we completed another guerrilla art bombing in our library with sewn objects.
+Anyway, for our on-campus art bombing, we planned to create mini canvases to hide around campus for other students to find--like Andy and several other students who worked with Inga to yarn bomb trees on campus.
+It looked amazing, and it was a lot of fun to participate in.
+After Inga and Andy left, we completed another guerrilla art bombing in our library with sewn objects.
 Love it or hate it, the whole school buzzed about it.
 And isn't that just awesome?
-What is the purpose of art after all if it doesn't spark something?
+What is the purpose of art, after all, if it doesn't spark something?

 History of Yarn Bombing

 Yarn bombing is a fairly new phenomenon in the street art world, with the earliest examples of it dating back to as early as 2002, though the term didn't really start to catch on until around 2005.
 It started out as cozies over objects or sewn together knitted/crocheted materials.
-Gradually, over time, artists have developed custom designs and created amigurumi like creatures and incorporated characters into their work.
-There is a wide range of technique and styles now that make up yarn bombing.
+Gradually, over time, artists have developed custom designs, created amigurumi-like creatures, and incorporated characters into their work.
+There is a wide range of techniques and styles now that make up yarn bombing.

 Yarn bombing and other creative street art used to bring people together and allow us a moment to live is not, in my opinion, something that should be odd or uncommon.
 I believe that, especially in this time where everyone in "plugged in" it has become necessary for us to be reminded that we are not machines, but living, breathing creatures capable of emotion and critical thinking.

 Growing up in New York City, I know how depressing a place it can be.
 When I think of the city, the first thing that comes to my mind is the colour gray, followed by dust, dirt, car pollution, and monochromatic buildings.
 Stumbling upon yarn bombing in such a place like this is like finding buried treasure by accident.

 Making a Statement